Jump loci in the equivariant spectral sequence: Abstract

 \section{Abstract}

 We study the homology jump loci of a chain complex over an affine $\k$-algebra.
 When the chain complex is the first page of the equivariant spectral sequence associated to a regular abelian cover of a finite-type CW-complex, we relate those jump loci to the resonance varieties associated to the cohomology ring of the space.
 As an application, we show that vanishing resonance implies a certain finiteness property for the completed Alexander invariants of the space.
-We also show that, generically, a connected, finite-dimensional commutative graded algebra has vanishing resonance.
+We also show that vanishing resonance is a Zariski open condition, on a natural parameter space for connected, finite-dimensional commutative graded algebras.